Geormbeeyi Adali-Mortty

-Geormbeeyi Adali-Mortty (born 1916) is a Ghanaian poet and writer.
+Geormbeeyi Adali-Mortty (born 16 June 1916) is a Ghanaian poet and writer.

-Life
+Life and career

-In 1958 Adali-Mortty joined the advisory committee of the international literary journal Black Orpheus.
+Adali-Mortty was born on 16 June 1916.
+In 1958, he joined the advisory committee of the international literary journal Black Orpheus.

-He was a contributor to the 1958 anthology Voices of Ghana: Literary Contributions to the Ghana Broadcasting System, 1955–57, edited by Henry Swanzy, and contributed both poetry and political commentary to the Legon Observer: for example, "A Spent Scare" (1967) was written in response to the coup that ended Nkrumah's rule.
+Adali-Mortty was a contributor to the 1958 anthology Voices of Ghana: Literary Contributions to the Ghana Broadcasting System, 1955–57, edited by Henry Swanzy, and contributed both poetry and political commentary to the Legon Observer: for example, "A Spent Scare" (1967) was written in response to the coup that ended Nkrumah's rule.